 With traditional sewer line repair, the main cost is labor.
 Digging a large trench across your yard is intensive work.
 Costs can range from $3,000 to $6,000 per linear foot, but a more typical repair of about 30 feet often falls between $650 and $7,500.
 The final price tag depends on how deep the crew needs to dig and what obstacles they encounter, like tree roots or other utility lines.
 If the damage is severe or hard to reach, you can expect the cost to be on the higher end.
 These situations can quickly become plumbing emergencies, so it’s good to have a plan.

-Factors in Trenchless Repair Costs
+Cost Factors for Trenchless Repair

 Trenchless repair costs are calculated a bit differently.
 Since there’s minimal digging, you’re paying for the specialized equipment and materials.
 The price typically runs between $80 and $250 per linear foot.
 For a complete project, you might see costs ranging from $4,000 to $15,000.
 The specific trenchless method used, whether it’s pipe lining or pipe bursting, will affect the price.
 Other factors include the length and diameter of the pipe and the severity of the existing damage.
 While the initial quote can sometimes be higher than traditional methods, it often provides a more complete picture of the total expense.

-Hidden Costs and Long-Term Value
+Thinking About Hidden Costs & Long-Term Value

 One of the most important things to consider is the hidden costs associated with traditional repairs.
 The initial quote for excavation doesn’t include the price of rebuilding your retaining wall, repaving your driveway, or replanting the beautiful garden that had to be dug up.
 These restoration expenses can add thousands of dollars to your final bill.
 Trenchless repairs avoid nearly all of these extra costs, preserving your landscaping and property.
 This is why trenchless solutions often provide better long-term value.
 When you get a quote, be sure to contact us and ask what is and isn’t included so you can make a fully informed decision.